andrewljohnson/AlgebraMathMage/README.md

    * show scorecard on completion
  * bug: selecting problem in menu before hitting continue leads to weird state
  * animation between scetion and chapter complete
+ * style: keep problem to be done in same place when showing last problem?

 ### Todo Later/Maybe
  * Bugs